RayofLightz/pymsfrpc/docs/_build/html/_sources/index.rst.txt

    It takes arguments for the ip of the server, the username and the password.

    Client.get_version()
-     Returns a binary formated dict with ruby and metasploit versions
+     Returns a binary formated dict with the ruby and metasploit versions

    Client.list_consoles()
      Returns a binary formated dict with the consoles and each ones id, prompt and if they are busy